Move mouse over the picture to zoom

 Receiver (on the left in the picture above): With RCA output jacks of video and audio to a display/recording device such as monitor, TV, DVR, computer....

 Transmission range: Range may vary substantially depending on the actual operating environment.
 Much longer range can be achieved in aerial applications.
 Range up to 1,500 feet (450 meters) in open space with high gain omni-directional antennas of 12dBi or higher.
 Longer distance can be achieved if high gain directional antennas are installed in a line of sight environment - see table below.
-For long distance transmission, it is recommended that at least 60% of the first Fresnel Zone should be clear of obstacles.

 |Maximum transmission distance in an unobstructed environment between two static points using 12dBi high gain directional antennas on both sides**|